Nutritional Therapy Practitioner (NTP) and Restorative Wellness Practitioner-1

 My freshman year of high school, I also signed up to complete a half marathon.
 The weekend my first year of college ended, I ran my first half marathon.
 I was by no means fast, but it was fun!
 I had the goos and the gels and the electrolytes and the water and thought I was set.
 Afterwards though, I had a massive headache and was totally wiped out for the rest of the day, even napping for multiple hours.
 I was annoyed at the time that many of my friends seemed to run for miles on end and be just fine.
 Why couldn’t my body handle that as well?

 Fast forward to my mid-twenties and other health problems began cropping up.
-I knew that something was wrong and sought out ways to get better.
+It started with my own difficulty trying to conceive and expand my family and also losing my first pregnancy to miscarriage.
+It was a dark time in my life.
+I knew that something was wrong and sought out education and resources.
 I devoured books, podcasts, and everything I could get my hands on.
 That’s when I found the world of Nutritional Therapy.
 The knowledge that my Nutritional Therapy Practitioner shared with me for my individual situation helped me so immensely and I saw my health problems get better one by one.
 Better than that, I grew a deeper understanding of what my own body was telling me!

 Wiped out after intense exercise?
 I needed to support my adrenals and mineral balancing!
 Bloating and digestive issues?
 I needed to examine the foods I was eating and understand that some of them I was sensitive too.
 Shakiness and getting “hangry”?
 I needed to support better blood sugar balance by supporting the organs involved in that process.
 Autoimmune diagnosis?
 I needed to understand the role my gut and gut health was playing on the integrity of my immune system and the role of my environment on my overall health.
 Through Nutritional Therapy, I learned the way my body communicates to me and how I can continue to nourish it and optimize my health.